BrendanNeufeld/RFduino-Scavenger-Hunt/README.md

 RFduino Scavenger Hunt
 =====================

 This project is a cordova mobile app built with ionic and angular.
-The mobile application is a scavenger hunt game.
-The mobile app works in conjunction with 3 or more RFduinos.
-Information on RFduino can be found [here](http://www.rfduino.com/).
+It is a scavenger hunt game that works in conjunction with 3 or more [RFduinos](http://www.rfduino.com/).
 Communication between the mobile app and the RFduinos is done via BLE ([Bluetooth Low Energy](http://en.wikipedia.org/wiki/Bluetooth_low_energy)).
 Players start the scavenger hunt by checking in with one of the RFduinos as an entry point.
-The items to be collected (resources) are transferred to the mobile app at the entry point.
-The mobile app uses the signal strength (RSSI) of the resource (RFduino) to give the player a general idea of the resource's proximity.
+The app uses the signal strength (RSSI) of the RFduino to give the player a general idea of the resource's proximity.
 Once the player gets close to the resource (around 2 feet) the player can 'collect' the resource by connecting directly to the RFduino.
 At any time the player can proceed to the checkout point (checkout RFduino).
-Based on the time spent and the number of resources collected the RFduino can be used to actuate some physical feedback.
+Based on the time spent and the number of resources collected the checkout RFduino can be used to actuate some physical feedback.

 ## Using this project